 Looking for a list of the best zombie books ever written?
 Me too!
 In fact, that’s what motivated me to create the list you’re reading right now.

 But let’s be honest: There’s no such thing as the best zombie apocalypse book or novel of all time.
-When it comes to fiction, the word “best” is highly subjective.
+When it comes to fiction, the term “best” is highly subjective.
 A book that blows me away might fall flat with you, and vice versa.

 So, instead of creating my own list, I devised a kind of “master list” of best zombie novels based on popular opinion.
 Here’s how I went about it…